Free standard shipping and returns on all orders

 These are our tips to slow down the deterioration process as much as possible.

-Humidity, water and sunlight break down perfume and directly affect its freshness.
+Humidity, water, and sunlight break down perfume and directly affect its freshness.

-2. Keep the original cover
+2. Keep the original cap

-3. Store them in a wine refrigerator
+3. Store them in a wine cooler

 4. Avoid shaking the perfume bottle

-Therefore, it is best to shake the bottles as little as possible, and keep the perfume fresh for as long as possible.
+Therefore, it is best to shake the bottles as little as possible and keep the perfume fresh for as long as possible.

 5. Limit the physical space for perfumes